Author, Andrew Gibson

 The lowest Pound to Euro rate ever was €1.02 on 30th December 2008.

-This was during the global financial crisis at which point the UK banking system was fragile and required government support to stave off collapse.
+During the global financial crisis the entire UK banking system was nearing collapse.

 What is the average pound-to-euro rate?

-Therefore at current levels, the Pound sits below the average rate since inception.
+Therefore at current levels, the Pound sits below the average rate.

 Will the Pound ever recover?

-In recent years, the economies of the UK and EU have barely grown at all.
-Higher interest rates have been needed to tame inflation, but at the same time they have hurt economic growth.
+In recent years, the economies of the UK and EU have barely grown at all, so there is not much to separate them.

-Why Pound to Euro rates you see often ‘fake’
+Why Pound to Euro rates you often see online are ‘fake’

 You can easily get a Pound to Euro rate off the internet these days.